-Despite having a similar name and process as injection molding, Reaction Injection Molding RIM process has capabilities of producing a wide range of physical properties through a two-part liquid system.
+Despite having a similar name and process like injection molding, Reaction Injection Molding RIM process has the capabilities of producing a wide range of physical properties through a two-part liquid system.
 Unlike Injection Molding, RIM is utilized in combination with thermoset polyurethanes, and never with thermoplastics - making RIM a desired process to produce stronger, lightweight, tailored products and components.
 RIM combines the superior materials mostly used in cast molding with the adaptability of injection molding techniques.
 For more information about injection molding and how it differs from cast molding, click here.

 Benefits of Reaction Injection Molding RIM